CharlestonRobotics/ChIMP/tests/readme.md

 * Type h and hit ENTER in the serial console to show all available commands.
 * Disable the motion controller
 * Enable periodic PWM printouts.
 You should see three collumns of numbers being printed in the console.
 * Move the sticks of your RC transmitter.
 You should see the three numbers change their values accordingly.
 They represent the three signals’ pulse widths in microseconds and should be centered roughly around 1500, ranging from 1000 to 2000.

 ## IMU test
 * TODO(LuSeKa)

-## RC control test
-* With the respective command, disable the IMU.
-* Using the enable input on your transmitter, enable the robot. *The wheels will likely start spinning at this point.*
-* Now you should be able to control the wheels wih the sticks on your transmitter.
-* Whe throttle is applied the wheels should turn in the same direction, and steering should make them turn in opposite directions.
-* TODO(LuSeKa): What to do if the wheels spin the wrong way?

 ## IMU motor control test
 * With the respective command, disable RC control.
 * Using the enable input on your transmitter, enable the robot. *The wheels will likely start spinning at this point.*
 * If you tilt the robot, the wheels should react by spinning faster or slower.
 * The wheels should spin such that they would make the robot drive in the direction it is leaning towards.
+* If one or both wheels spin in the wrong direction in response to the IMU, you can chang their direction individually with the value of the kMotorDir0 and kMotorDir1 parameters in the Arduino Sketch.
+Change the value accordingly, load the sketch on your Arduino and run this test again to verify that the motors behave correctly now.
+Repeat this step if neccessary.

+## RC control test
+* With the respective command, disable the IMU.
+* Using the enable input on your transmitter, enable the robot. *The wheels will likely start spinning at this point.*
-* TODO(LuSeKa): What to do if the wheels spin the wrong way?
+* Now you should be able to control the wheels wih the sticks on your transmitter.
+* When throttle is applied the wheels should turn in the same direction.
+They should be turning in the opposite direction of the applied throttle:
+For forward throttle, the wheels should turn backwards and vice versa.
+If that is not the case, change the value of the kThrottlePolarity parameter in the sketch
+(or invert the signal if your tranmsitter makes that easy).
+* The wheels should turn in opposite directions when you appy steering input.
+If you steer right, the left wheel should forward and the right wheel should turn backwards.
+If that is not the case, change the value of the kSteeringPolarity parameter in the sketch (or invert the signal if your tranmsitter makes that easy).

 If all these test pass, your ChIMP might be ready to roll!